KonstantinLackner/CodeDraw/INTRODUCTION.md

 ## Animations

-Animation are created by drawing a "frame" and then waiting a certain period of time, then drawing another frame and so on.
+Animations are created by drawing a "frame" and then waiting a certain period of time, then drawing another frame and so on.
 Before each frame is drawn the *clear*-method is called to clear the entire canvas.
-The example below draws a clock, and every time the loop goes for another iteration, it adds another 1/60th to the process of the clock.
+The example below draws a clock, and every time the loop goes for another iteration, it adds another 1/60th to the progress of the clock.
 By giving show a number as an argument you can instruct CodeDraw to wait before continuing with the execution of you program.